-- (j) Allocation of expenses: - (i) Direct costs:
+(k) Allocation of expenses:

+(i) Direct fundraising costs:

-Direct costs include direct internal costs relating to fundraising activity, event expenses, and third party fundraising program costs.
+Direct fundraising costs include direct internal costs relating to fundraising activity, event expenses, and third party fundraising program costs.

 (ii) Foundation administration and public relations and community awareness expenses:

 All expenses related to general management and administrative activities are expensed in the period in which they are incurred as Foundation administration expenses.
 All expenses related to public relations and marketing are expensed in the period in which they are incurred as public relations and community awareness expenses.